scottkleinman/lexos/doc_src/docs/tutorial/visualization.md

 ### Single Word Clouds

-The simplest way to generate a word cloud is to import the `wordcloud` function from [lexos.visualization.cloud.wordcloud][] and pass it a document-term matrix.
+The simplest way to generate a word cloud is to import the `[wordcloud](lexos.visualization.cloud.wordcloud.wordcloud)` function and pass it a document-term matrix.

 ```python
 from lexos.visualization.cloud.wordcloud import wordcloud